suyjuris/puder/README.md

 ## Training

-(I have not validated the following.
-Beware.)
+Please beware, this is not very usable outside of my machine and you will likely have to reverse-engineer and fix some things.

 * You probably want a GPU.
 * You then need a version of PyTorch with hardware acceleration.
 See [here](https://pytorch.org/get-started/locally/) for instructions.
 * Download the [public 17Lands datasets](https://www.17lands.com/public_datasets), and convert them to tensors using `csv_to_tensor.cpp`.
+You'll need [philib](https://github.com/suyjuris/philib) and [libdeflate](https://github.com/ebiggers/libdeflate/tree/master) to compile it.
-* Install the other required packages in the same way as above.
+* Install the other required packages in the same way as for inference.
 * Runnning `python draftpredict.py train` should then create and train a new model.